 #1 No Matchy Matchy

-#3 Mix and Match Furniture Styles
+#3 Mix and Match a Variety of Furniture Styles and Eras

-#4 Combine the Old with the New
+#4 Combine the Old and the New

 #5 Add Treasures and Artifacts from your Travels

-#6 Mix and Match furniture shapes
+#6 Mix and Match Furniture Shapes

 If you would like more collected style inspiration check out my posts: